 Many beautiful and famous Appaloosa Horse Club (ApHC) Foundation (F#) Appaloosas selected by the ApHC founders are from unknown and/or unrecorded stock that existed long before records were kept.
 This does not mean they were all mixed breeds but simply that their ancestors are undocumented.
 ApHC founders recognized that this special breed deserved accurate records and a future but failed to restrict continued outcrossing once the foundation stock was established.

 The ApHC now limits acceptable crosses to Quarter Horses, Thoroughbreds, and Arabians which produce Appaloosas commonly known as modern ApHC Appaloosas.
 Not all ApHC Appaloosas are modern crosses; neither are they all foundation bred.
 Many of today’s modern ApHC Appaloosas are mostly QH, with or without the LP characteristics and spots the Appaloosa is best known for.
-JBS Sham Again can produce ApHC performance Appaloosas with sound minds, color, and characteristics for breeders wanting to reintroduce the older legendary bloodlines from a well conformed athletic stallion into their modern ApHC Appaloosas.
-His racing lines and agility also make him ideally suited as a producer of spotted athletes, and registry with Sportaloosa International.
+JBS Sham Again produced ApHC performance Appaloosas with sound minds, color, and characteristics for breeders wanting to reintroduce the older legendary bloodlines from a well conformed athletic stallion into their modern ApHC Appaloosas.
+His racing lines and agility also made him ideally suited as a producer of spotted athletes, and registry with Sportaloosa International.

 The Foundation Appaloosa Horse Registry (FAHR) began with closed books of the original and F# horses selected by the founders of the ApHC, effectively closing the ApHC books when many believe it should have happened.
 With a high concentration of ApHC F# ancestors, JBS Sham Again’s foals may also be eligible for FAHR registration and become part of the FAHR purebred program based on a high % of ApHC F# blood.
 To produce a FAHR eligible foal, mares bred to Sham must be 87.5% ApHC Foundation or better as calculated by FAHR.
 Being a by blood registry, FAHR embraces the solid Appaloosa as well as those with LP color patterns.
 FAHR Appaloosas must also be registered with the ApHC.